szyminson/simple-website/README.md

 You can use [Asset Packagist](https://asset-packagist.org/) for your front-end dependencies.
 By default front-end assets will be stored in `/public/assets`.

 ## Modules
 Modules are simple parts which can be used to build your subpage.
-You can create 2 kinds of modules:
+You can create **2 kinds** of modules:
 ### Static Modules
 Just simple modules containting only html code.
 You can create them by creating a blade template in `/views/modules`.
 #### File naming
 `/views/modules/ModuleName.blade.php`
 ### Dynamic Modules
-In dynamic modules you can use your own php code.
+In dynamic modules you can use your **own php code**.
 For this purpose you have to create a php file in `/modules` as well as a blade template in `/views/modules`.
 You can pass data from the backend part of your module to the template by setting a `$Content` array.
 #### Variables available in module's backend
 - `$pageId` - it's an id of current subpage,
 - `$pages` - an object containting all info about your subpages,
-- `$blade` - you can optionally load some additional templates into the `$Content` array but it's not recommended.
+- `$blade` - you can optionally load some additional templates into the `$Content` array but it's not recommended,
+- `$parsedown` - you can use this object to parse some markdown into html.
 #### File naming
 - Backend: `/modules/ModuleName.php`
 - Frontend: `/views/modules/ModuleName.blade.php`